CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 cumulus@switch:~$ nv config apply
 ```

 The following example enables the packet and buffer histogram on all interfaces.
-The histogram collects statistics every five seconds about all, good, and dropped packets.
+The histogram sends the interface statistics about all, good, and dropped packets to the default snapshot file every five seconds.

 ```
 cumulus@switch:~$ nv set system telemetry enable on